calummoore/blog-product/content/products/snapreport/index.md

 Wednesday 26 June 2019: 🏃 + ☁️ 23° - Light cloud and a moderate breeze

-OK, so much to do today but I have never been more determine to launch this damn product.
+OK, so much to do today but I have never been more determined to launch this damn product.
 I'm getting sick of it, and progress has slowed right down.
 I'm not sure any delay with improve the product much further.

- - [] Enhance firebase rules and security
+ - [x] Enhance firebase rules and security
+ - [x] Create repo for creating cards with previews

+Update: A really productive day, I couldn't have worked any faster and got back to approaching things the right way (i.e. not trying to be perfect!).
+I think I'm still way too optimistic about what I can actually achieve in a day.
+I need to work fast, but I need to realistic.

+### Day 18

+Thursday 27 June 2019: 🏃 + 🌥 23° - Sunny intervals and a gentle breeze

+So, I've decided to push back the launch until next week.
+There was still too much outstanding.
+I definitely should have started creating cards earlier (i.e. the main feature of the app!).
+It was a bit of a slow day, but I now have everything I need to start creating cards.
+I'm hoping over the next few days I can create enough cards to launch on Tuesday next week.

+- [x] Added chart components to @snapboard/ui library

+### Day 19

+Friday 28 June 2019: 🌥 23° - Sunny intervals and a moderate breeze

+ - [x] Add env vars
- - [] Create initial set of 100 cards
+ - [] Create initial set of 10 cards
- - [] Add billing pages / setup
+ - [] Add invites / billing features